salabim/peek/readme.md

 ```
 prints
 ```
-1613635601 hello: 'world'
+1613635601 hello='world'
 ```

 ## output / o
-This will allow the output to be handled by something else than the default (output being written to stderr).
+This will allow the output to be handled by something else than the default (output being written to stdout).

 The `output` attribute can be